-How to Create Mockups, Wireframes and Interactive App Prototypes With Apple Keynote In 30 Minutes Or Less
+How to Design UI Mockups, Wireframes and Interactive App Prototypes With Apple Keynote In 30 Minutes

 Apple Keynote is one of the simplest and most powerful tools out there.
 But it’s not just a presentation tool, it’s also a great tool for creating mockups, wireframes, and interactive prototypes.
 You can quickly layout shapes on slides to create interface screens, add links to create interactivity between screens, and use slide transitions to animate the interface.
 You can then export your prototype to your iOS/Android device to interact with it, demo it to others, and get feedback as if it were a real working app.